Swanlights

-Swanlights is the fourth studio album by Antony and the Johnsons, released on October 12, 2010 worldwide through Secretly Canadian, and October 11, 2010 in the United Kingdom through Rough Trade.
-To accompany the album release, the band has produced a 144-page art book also titled Swanlights, which includes paintings, collages, photography and writing by Anohni.
+Swanlights is the fourth studio album by Antony and the Johnsons, released on October 12, 2010, worldwide through Secretly Canadian, and October 11, 2010, in the United Kingdom through Rough Trade.
+To accompany the release, the band produced a 144-page art book also titled Swanlights, which includes paintings, collages, photography, and writing by Anohni.

-The album was preceded by lead single/EP Thank You for Your Love, released on August 30, 2010 in the UK and 1 September in the US.
+The album was preceded by the lead single/EP Thank You for Your Love, released on August 30, 2010, in the UK and 1 September in the US.

 Artwork and book

 The Swanlights project consists of music and artwork that Anohni has been focusing on for the last three years.
 Many of the songs that appear on the album had been recorded during tracking for The Crying Light while two of the tracks stem from live recordings in Copenhagen and London in 2008 and 2009.
 Anohni undertook a project to create a companion piece to the Swanlights album in the form of an art book in collaboration with Abrams Image Publishing, Garrick Gott and Joie Iacono, incorporating drawings, paintings, portraits and poems from a mass of work that was creating during recordings of "The Crying Light" and "Swanlights".
 In interviews, Anohni described her work on Swanlights as "a collision between joy and a sense of hopelessness".
 Anohni said she was struggling to come to terms with the idea that she was part of a society that was having a "virulent" impact on the earth.

 In 2009, the New York Times wrote a feature on Anohni and her earliest exhibition of her work at the ISIS Gallery in London entitled The Creek.
 Artwork from Swanlights has subsequently been shown at the Agnes B Gallery in Paris, in Turin, and by curator Jerome Sans in the exhibition "It's Only Rock And Roll Baby" in Brussels and Milan.